 What Causes Hair Tangling?

-1. Lack Of Hydration
+1. Lack Of Moisture

-2. Sleeping With Your Hair Down
+2. Not Combing Your Hair

-4. Untrimmed Dry Ends
+3. Untrimmed Dry Ends

 Going long periods without trimming your hair results in split ends and frizzy hair.
 Dry ends also tend to break easily.
 And once your hair splits, it cannot be repaired.
 It remains dry and causes tons of frizz in your hair.
 Dry, frizzy strands and split ends can tangle your hair easily.